Hamilton homeowners should check the official contractor path before hiring.

-Hamilton's Protective Plumbing Program can subsidize backwater valve and related work, but the maximum grant path depends on choosing from the City's pre-qualified contractor list.
-That changes how contractor routing should work.
+Hamilton's Protective Plumbing Program can subsidize backwater valve and related work, but the grant path can depend on the City's current pre-qualified contractor list.
+Check the official list and grant rules before choosing a contractor.

 City rebate summary